-If a community or voluntary controlled school is oversubscribed, places will be allocated using the oversubscription criteria contained in the Local Authority's Admissions Policy, detailed on pages 20 and 21.
+If a community or voluntary controlled school is oversubscribed, places will be allocated using the oversubscription criteria contained in the Local Authority's Admissions Policy, detailed on pages 21 and 22.

-Does the junior or primary school my child is attending affect how places are allocated?
+Does the infant school my child is attending affect how places are allocated?